sampsyo/cs6120/content/2023-12-09-allo-amc/index.md

   }
 ```

-The role of the AMC compiler is to take in a high-level description of memory organization and figure out how to best compile it to the target architecture.
-It accounts for some of the properties of ...
-TODO finish.

-The following diagram shows the full pass pipeline of compiling the core MLIR dialects to Verilog:
+The role of the AMC compiler is to take in a high-level description of memory organization (as seen above) and figure out how to best compile it to the target architecture.
+It accounts for some of the properties of underlying architecture, like BRAM size and port count, as well as the context in which the memory is being used.
+It is a very gradual lowering process, and the explanation of the whole pass pipeline won't even start to fit in this post.
+However, the following diagram may offer a rough idea of how the core MLIR and AMC dialects to Verilog:

 <center>
 <img src="amc_passes.png" alt="Diagram for AMC pass pipeline" title="AMC pass pipeline" style="zoom:30%;">